 Thanks for reading – please feel free to read and share my other articles in this series!

-The first two books in the LABCOAT GUIDE TO CROP PROTECTION series are now published and available in eBook and Print formats!
+GUIDE TO ESSENTIAL BIOSTATISTICS is now published and available in eBook and Print formats!

 A little about myself